-- 1. Definition: f is continuous at x = a if $\lim{x \to a} f(x) = f(a)$ - This means 3 things: (1) f(a) exists, (2) The limit exists, and (3) Items 1 and 2 are the same number. - 2.
-Show that a function is not continuous at a point by stating which of the three parts are violated. - 3.
-Show that a function is continuous by using the definition. - 4.
-Give the meaning of "continuous from the right" and "continuous from the left". - 5.
+- 1. Definition: f is continuous at x = a if $\lim{x \to a} f(x) = f(a)$ - 2.
+Interpretation of the definition: This means 3 things: (1) f(a) exists, (2) The limit exists, and (3) Items 1 and 2 are the same number. - 3.
+Show that a function is not continuous at a point by stating which of the three parts are violated. - 4.
+Show that a function is continuous by using the definition. - 5.
+Give the meaning of "continuous from the right" and "continuous from the left". - 6.
 Theory about continuous functions: Know that our usual functions (see the list in Theorem 7) are all continuous on their domain.
-Know that the sum/difference, product/quotient of continuous functions is continuous (with a possibly restricted domain) - 6.
+Know that the sum/difference, product/quotient of continuous functions is continuous (with a possibly restricted domain) - 7.
 Be able to state and use the Intermediate Value Theorem: